Alfa Romeo Junior Electric Review & Prices

 Safety and security

 The Junior gets a full suite of safety systems as standard, of course, and even the driver attention monitor and lane-keeping aids aren’t too obtrusive.
-However, it’s easy to set up a shortcut to turn them all off at the start of your drive, which is what we’d be doing.
+The collision warning system is strangely slow to chime in once it notices a potential bump though, almost like a gentle morning alarm.

 Reliability and problems

 The Junior is obviously too new to have any reliability data.
 Alfa Romeo scored a respectable mid-table 13th out of 32 brands in the 2024 Driver Power owner satisfaction survey, and the Junior’s sister vehicles have been out for some years now with no major issues reported.
 Warranty cover is a fairly standard-for-the-industry three years, with the first two being unlimited mileage.
-The battery itself is covered by a separate eight-year/100,000 mile warranty, which is pretty standard too - but adds a layer of reassurance if you’re worried about the longevity of an electric car.
+The battery itself is covered by a separate eight-year/100,000-mile warranty, which is pretty standard too - but adds a layer of reassurance if you’re worried about the longevity of an electric car.

 Alfa Romeo Junior FAQs